KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/prologue_the_day_i_died.md

 ---

-My parents were in the U.S. at the time, visiting my sister.
+My parents were traveling at the time.

 They didn’t know what had happened.